-When there is an assigned reading, you should come to class with a basic understanding of the concepts presented, as well as some ideas about how the concepts might apply to a marketing manager's day-to-day decisions.
+When there is an assigned reading, you should come to class with a basic understanding of the concepts presented, as well as some ideas about how the concepts might apply to a marketing manager's day-today decisions.
 Be prepared to build on the reading to move the class discussion forward.
 This may involve delving deeper into the concepts, or questioning the ideas presented in a productive way, or thinking about how the ideas apply to your company or to cases we have discussed in class.
 Some readings serve the purpose of presenting a framework or perspective that we will discuss in class.
-Other readings will constitute definitions and concepts and will serve as background information that the class will build on.
+Other readings will constitute definitions and concepts and will serve as background information.
+In class, we may take only a few key ideas that are central of thinking about marketing strategy and build on them.
+Your group discussions are a good place to bring up ideas and concepts we have not talked about in class, but are of interest to you, or you are always welcome to set up a meeting with me to discuss areas of interest not covered in class.

-When there is an assigned case, you should come to class with a detailed understanding of the company problem described in the case.
+When there is an assigned published case, you should come to class with a detailed understanding of the company problem described in the case.
 You should also develop some ideas for how this problem might be addressed.
 Unless otherwise directed, you should NOT look up cases and the companies online before we have discussed the case in class.
 Searching for 'external' information will undermine your learning experience and ability to extract most value from case discussions.